bbauska/JS-Programs/README.md

 <h2 id="ex94">94.
 JS vs jQuery: A Comprehensive Comparison</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>JSON (JavaScript Object Notation) is a lightweight data interchange format that is easy for humans to read and write
-and easy for machines to parse and generate .
+and easy for machines to parse and generate.
 It is commonly used to transmit data between a server and a web application.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>JSON Intro</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>JSON serves as a language - independent data format derived from JavaScript object literals .
+<p>JSON serves as a language - independent data format derived from JavaScript object literals.
 It's widely used for data
 exchange between web servers and web clients.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Example of JSON Data:</h3>